auth0/docs/articles/hooks/concepts/overview-hooks.md

 Hooks allow you to extend the Auth0 platform with custom code.

-When using [Database Connections](/connections/database), Hooks allow you to customize the behavior of Auth0 using Node.js code that is executed against extensibility points (which are comparable to webhooks that come with a server).
+When using [Database Connections](/connections/database), Hooks allow you to customize the behavior of Auth0 using Node.js code that executes against extensibility points (which are comparable to webhooks that come with a server).
 Hooks allow you modularity when configuring your Auth0 implementation, and extend the functionality of base Auth0 features.

 ## Hooks, Webtasks, and Extensibility Points